A Correspondence between Billiards and Geodesics: Introduction

 \end{theorem}

-The proof of Theorem \ref{introeuclideanbilliard} is postponed to Section 4.
-Notice that the above theorem generalizes the convergence result presented before for the family of ellipsoids with a vanishing semiaxis to every convex Euclidean billiard table with $C^2$ boundary.
+Notice that the above theorem generalizes the convergence result presented before for the family of ellipsoids with a vanishing semiaxis to every convex Euclidean billiard table with $C^{2,1}$ boundary.
+Also, this theorem can be generalized for certain non-convex billiard tables (at least in low dimension) and its proof is postponed to section 4.